marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/StaticWebHosting/Repository.en.md

 #### Setting up your CodeCommit repository

-1. First, create a new CodeCommit repository remembering to prefix it with your initials:
+1. First, create a new CodeCommit repository. **:warning:** Remember to prefix it with your initials!:
     ```
     aws codecommit create-repository \
       --repository-name %INITIALS%-wild-rydes